reasonml/reason-react/docs/tailwind-css.md

 ```

 Wouldn't it be nice to get some validation _while_ you're writing React code?
-Better yet, wouldn't it be nice to prevent your code from even compiling if your
+Better yet, how about preventing your code from even compiling if your Tailwind
-Tailwind classes aren't correct?
+classes aren't correct?
 Well, enter
 [`tailwind-ppx`](https://github.com/dylanirlbeck/tailwind-ppx): a compile-time
 validator for Tailwind CSS.
 Using this PPX, you can get immediate compiler
 errors if you happen to misspell class names, along with a nice suggestion of